HLA-DR2

 HLA-DR2 (DR2) of the HLA-DR serotype system, is a broad antigen serotype that is now preferentially covered by HLA-DR15 and HLA-DR16 serotype group.
 This serotype primarily recognizes gene products of the HLA-DRB1*15 and HLA-DRB1*16 allele groups.

 Serology

 Disease associations

-DR2 serotypes are associated with Goodpasture syndrome, systemic lupus erythematosus, multiple sclerosis, and narcolepsy, tuberculoid leprosy (multi-drug-resistant tuberculosis or leprosy), ulcerative colitis(Japanese), primary biliary cirrhosis and autoimmune hepatitis.
-DR2 is also found in all patients that test positive for anti-anti-Asn-RNA-synthetase and chronic interstitial lung disease.
+DR2 serotypes are associated with Goodpasture syndrome, systemic lupus erythematosus, multiple sclerosis, narcolepsy, tuberculoid leprosy (multi-drug-resistant tuberculosis or leprosy), ulcerative colitis (Japanese), primary biliary cirrhosis and autoimmune hepatitis.
+DR2 is also found in all patients that test positive for anti-Asn-RNA-synthetase and chronic interstitial lung disease.

 Genetic linkage

 DR2 is linked to the HLA-DR51.